 With Dr Jane Hood, Consultant Paediatric Neuropsychologist and Educational Psychologist & Rob Webster, Associate Professor, Centre for Inclusive Education, UCL Institute of Education

 Tania's note: Today we have the first of a two-parter from two distinguished practitioners and academics who are specialists in special educational needs, Jane Hood and Rob Webster of University College London.
-The first article covers the background and the second article, coming tomorrow, has the tips.
+The first article covers the background and the second article, has the tips.
 We'll include both in a downloadable ebook.
 We hope you find it useful.

 Why parents are pivotal to driving evidence-based practice in SEND

 Over the last two decades, governments have pledged to deliver better outcomes through ‘joined-up services’ and ‘intelligent systems’ across a range of public sector areas.
 Central to this has been identifying and doing ‘what works’ to measurably improve the lives and life chances of disadvantaged groups.

 ‘Joined-up’ and ‘intelligent’ are not terms many SNJ readers would associate with the SEND system.
 From referral and assessment to provision-making, it is a system consumed by bureaucracy and litigation, starved of funding and perpetually at risk of collapsing under the weight of its own contradictions.